 The Privacy Act outlines key principles for collecting personal information, which includes CCTV footage that captures individuals.
 One crucial principle is the collection of data only for a legitimate purpose, such as security within the strata building.
 In some instances, obtaining resident consent for CCTV use may also be necessary.

-A clear and comprehensive CCTV policy is vital for strata communities to ensure compliance and transparency.
-This policy should outline resident rights regarding CCTV use, including camera locations, the purpose of recordings, data storage procedures, and how residents can access footage if applicable.
-A well-defined policy demonstrates the strata committee’s commitment to both security and resident privacy.
+Having a clear and comprehensive CCTV policy is crucial for strata communities to maintain compliance and transparency.
+This policy should cover resident rights related to CCTV use, such as camera locations, the purpose of recordings, data storage procedures, and access to footage if necessary.
+A well-defined policy highlights the strata committee’s dedication to both security and residents’ privacy.

 Best Practices for Implementing Strata CCTV Systems